-Before you start shopping, check out the six best yogurts to buy, plus four to avoid.
+Before you start shopping, check out these best high-protein yogurts to buy.

 4. Shelled Edamame

-Say yes to edamame, aka immature soybeans, for a budget-friendly, low-sodium and high-fiber nosh.
+Say yes to edamame (which are immature soybeans) for a budget-friendly, low-sodium and high-fiber nosh.

 "Edamame is an excellent source of iron and calcium and makes for a great between-meal snack or pre-dinner appetizer," Fine says.
-Or try it in soups, stir-fries, poke bowls or pasta tosses.
-When you can, try to buy soy and soy products organic since soy is one of the top pesticide-sprayed crops.
+Or try it in soups, stir-fries, poke bowls and pasta tosses.
+When you can, try to buy soy and soy products organic because soy is one of the top pesticide-sprayed crops.